bufbuild-ru/docs/docs/configuration/v2/buf-gen-yaml/index.md

 ## `inputs`

 **Optional.** A list of inputs to generate code for.
-In previous Buf configurations, the input was passed to `buf generate` from the CLI, but in the `v2` configuration, it's specified in `buf.gen.yaml` so that all code generation settings are in one place.The accepted input types are the same as the [input types](../../../reference/inputs/#source) currently supported by the Buf CLI, with each key listed on a separate line.
+In previous Buf configurations, the input was passed to `buf generate` from the CLI, but in the `v2` configuration, it's specified in `buf.gen.yaml` so that all code generation settings are in one place.

+The accepted input types are the same as the [input types](../../../reference/inputs/#source) currently supported by the Buf CLI, with each key listed on a separate line.
 Every input can also optionally take the following sub-keys:

 - `types`: Include only the specified types when generating.
 - `paths`: Include only the specified paths when generating.